1889 (20th April)

 The Reichstag Fire Decree

-Hitler went to see Paul Hindenburg and warned him of the risk to the country from Communism.
-He persuaded Hindenburg to grant this decree that would give Hitler the power to make laws independently of parliament.
-It was meant to be a temporary measure but was never rescinded.
+Adolf Hitler went to see Paul Hindenburg and warned him that the fire showed the risk to the country from Communism.
+He persuaded Hindenburg to grant this temporary decree that would allow him to make laws independently of parliament.
+The decree was never rescinded.

 1933 (6th March)